hemara2021/Case_Study_1_HE/README.md

 ## Business Model:

-- LendingClub created a new avenue to both, lenders and borrowers, within lending market away from tredtional banking.
+- LendingClub created a new avenue to both, lenders and borrowers, within lending market away from traditional banking.
 It has been creating a smoother process for borrowers and issue notes to investors.

-- At the begining LendingClub trageted samll borrowers, $ 1,000 to $40,000 loans, and individual investors that can't conduct business with larg banks.
+- At the beginning LendingClub targeted small borrowers, $ 1,000 to $40,000 loans, and individual investors that can't conduct business with large banks.

-- As FinTech company, the cost of infursracure was much lower than large banks.
-Therfore, their service fee and profit was great compared to traditional lending market.
+- As FinTech company, the cost of infrastructure was much lower than large banks.
+Therefore, their service fee and profit was great compared to traditional lending market.

-- In 2014 75% of the investors are individuals and that percentage have been fluctuating thoughout the years.
+- In 2014 75% of the investors are individuals and that percentage have been fluctuating throughout the years.

-- Lending CLub is using LC platform that was develpoed by Lending Club developers.
+- LendingCLub is using LC platform that was developed by Lending Club developers.
 The platform includes an ecosystem of microservices, database technologies, cloud computing technologies, web-based software-as-a-service, and mobile software technologies built upon and improved for over a decade.

 ## Market:

-- The lending market has been evloving tremandously in the past 5 years and technology have chnaged the shap of underwriting process, funding, investing, closing.
+- The lending market has been evolving tremendously in the past 5 years and technology have changed the shape of underwriting process, funding, investing, closing.

-- The new lending business model have attracted others to join the market and become strong competetors like Prosper, Sofi, and Khutzpa.com.
+- The new lending business model have attracted others to join the market and become strong competitors like Prosper, Sofi, and Khutzpa.com.

 ## Performance:

-- Lendingclub have explored carloans and mortgaes and that increased thier market share.
+- Lendingclub have explored car loans and mortgages and that increased their market share.

-- as they have been a ponieer in online lending, they still mintain good share ofthe market.
-However, the valuation of peers that have not gone public tend to be much better than online lending platforms that have gone publice because of the stock fluctuation impact.
+- as they have been a pioneer in online lending, they still maintain good share of the market.
+However, the valuation of peers that have not gone public tend to be much better than online lending platforms that have gone public because of the stock fluctuation impact.

 ## Recommendations:

-- offering or creating Cryptocurrencies lending could be another step owards the future.
+- offering or creating Cryptocurrencies lending could be another step towards the future.